grubert65/chaostoolkit-storeevent/README.md

 * an influx driver to store events on a InfluxDB time series database
 * a grafana driver to store events on a Grafana server as annotations

+The grafana driver comes in 2 flavours:
+- grafana: supports basic auth (username/password)
+- grafana_api_token: authenticates to the grafana server using a bearer API token

 To understand what a chaos-toolkit control is please refer to the official documentation on [controls](https://docs.chaostoolkit.org/reference/api/experiment/#controls).